MentoskaPraha/simple-create/README.md

 As soon as all mods that are currently in use work for this version of Minecraft, we'll update.

 ## Other Repositories
-[Packwiz Modded](https://github.com/MentoskaPraha/packwiz-modded) - modified version of packwiz used to create and maintain this modpack.
+[Packwiz](https://github.com/MentoskaPraha/packwiz) - modified version of packwiz used to create and maintain this modpack.
+[Quilted Clear Skies](https://github.com/MentoskaPraha/quilted-clear-skies) - the version of quilted clear skies used.
+[Simple Create Resourcepack](https://github.com/MentoskaPraha/simple-create-resourcepack) - the custom textures we use in our modpack.

 ## Credits
 - MentoskaPraha